Postgres 18 just shipped, and it’s already available on Neon. Deploy it in seconds and try the new features

 Data API page with enable button

-• A REST API endpoint for your branch (your base URL for API requests) with a copy-to-clipboard control
+• A REST API endpoint for your branch

-• Neon Auth as your default authentication provider (if you accept the default)
+• Neon Auth as your auth provider

-• Two Postgres roles:
+• Two Postgres roles: authenticated and anonymous (coming soon)

 Data API enabled view with REST API Endpoint